jruels/fun-istio/labs/02-compose/index.md

 ```

 ### NGINX
-Within the new `nginx` subdirectory, create a Dockerfile for the NGINX image:
+Within the new `nginx` subdirectory, create a `Dockerfile` for the Nginx image:
 ```
 FROM nginx:alpine
 COPY nginx.conf /etc/nginx/nginx.conf